-In the case that the competition is virtual this year, the following guidelines will apply and additional rules will be provided in the event that the competition must be moved to a virtual space.
+In the case that the competition is virtual this year, the following guidelines will apply and additional rules will be provided.
 Competitors shall, to the best of their abilities, prevent background noise and other distractions while they are arguing.
 Competitors shall remain muted when it is not their turn to speak.
 Cameras must be on for the entire round, even when the competitor is not arguing.
 Backgrounds should be free from distractions and all items that could identify them, or their law school, must be removed.
 Competitors are required to wear business professional attire.